 The University of Twente’s educational quality policy highly valued

-In November and December of last year, the University of Twente was visited by a committee from the NVAO.
+In November and December 2019, the University of Twente was visited by a committee from the NVAO.
 These visits were aimed at the institutional quality assurance audit for educational quality assurance (ITK), as well as for the assessment of the plans for the Quality Agreements that have been requested by the Minister of Education, Culture and Science.

 During five days, the committee spoke with various groups within the university (staff members and students) about a wide range of topics that are important to the quality of education at the University of Twente.
 The committee members were very positive about the outcomes of the conversations, and informally indicated that the university had more than met the standards relating to education and educational quality.
 Within the framework of the ITK, the committee will compile a report of findings and recommendations to be submitted to the NVAO.
 Based on this report, the NVAO will take an official decision concerning whether the university has passed the institutional quality assurance audit for 2019 (as in 2013).
 For the Quality Agreements, the NVAO will approve only the text of the report, with the final decision resting with the Minister of Education, Culture and Science.

 The passion for education can be seen everywhere

 The committee characterises the UT as a fine organisation, in which the ‘corporate spirit’ is clearly felt.
 The passion for education can be seen everywhere.
 The committee perceived a culture of permanent improvement, and thus a favourable quality culture.
 The committee explicitly reported having held frank conversations with honest, hard-working and committed staff members and students.

 Quality Agreements are clearly a bottom-up process at the university